fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 ## Exceptions

-* What is the exception free pattern?
+* How can we deal with exceptional situations and errors in pure code?
 * How do we abstract the possibility of failure in Haskell?
   * `ExceptT`.
   * Custom sum types.
   * `Exception` type.
   * String-like types.
-* Why `ExceptT MyException IO` is considered an anti-pattern?
+* Why `ExceptT MyException IO` is sometimes considered an anti-pattern?
-How do we mislead the user of our transformer stack if we use this pattern?
+  * How do we mislead the user of our transformer stack if we use this pattern?
-Should we ban using this pattern?
+  * Can it be helpful?
+  * When would you prefer `ExceptT IO` instead of IO exceptions?
+When the opposite?
 * What basic type classes do help us to distinguish the functions with an effect of failure?
   * `Control.Monad.Except.MonadError`
   * `Control.Monad.Catch.MonadThrow`,